-Outside employment requiring prior approval includes consulting, teaching, compensated speaking engagements or other appointments, or service as an officer, manager, director/board member, or shareholder/owner of a company or organization unaffiliated with the University.
-It also includes foreign talent recruitment or foreign research funding arrangements, even if personal compensation for the employee is not included.
-Peer review activities for U.S. federal or state governmental agencies and domestic institutions that do not entail compensation beyond reimbursement for expenses and/or a nominal honorarium are excluded.
+Outside employment resulting in compensation over $5,000 requires prior written approval, and includes consulting, teaching, compensated speaking engagements or other appointments, or compensated service as an officer, manager, director/board member, or shareholder/owner of a company or organization unaffiliated with the University.
+Response to approval requests must be returned expeditiously in order for the faculty member to engage in said employment.
+In order to avoid delays or lost opportunities, full-time employees may initiate outside work while the review is in process -- with the understanding that any such work could be terminated upon completion of the review.

+This also includes foreign talent recruitment or foreign research funding arrangements, even if personal compensation for the employee is not included.
+Peer review activities for U.S. federal or state governmental agencies and domestic institutions that do not entail compensation over $5,000 including reimbursement for expenses and/or a nominal honorarium are excluded.

-I request to undertake outside employment as follows:
+I disclose outside employment as follows:

 Beginning Date: Ending Date:

-Estimate of average hours per week to be spent over the period: hrs/wk
+Estimate of average hours per week spent over the period: hrs/wk

-Note: faculty on 9- and 12-month appointments may be permitted to commit up to 15 workdays (Monday through Friday) per semester to an outside commitment, provided they are meeting their University obligations.
-12-month faculty may also commit 15 workdays during the summer semester.
+Note: faculty on 9- and 12-month appointments may be permitted to commit time to an outside commitment, provided they are meeting their University obligations.
+12-month faculty may also commit time during the summer semester.
 Staff members must limit their consulting activities to non-work hours or use personal leave.

 In the space below or in an attached explanation include: name and address of employer or contracting entity; source and type of compensation; specific explanation of the nature of the employment, role or position, location, schedule, how assigned University responsibilities will be covered during any absence; and whether or not the use of University facilities, property, or personnel are requested.
 For employees conducting federally funded research or engaged in outside employment/contracting with a foreign source, estimated, approximate amount (specific figure or range) of compensation must be listed.